Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/07_lattice_theory.typ

 #reading-path(path: "advanced")

-This chapter provides the mathematical foundations for abstract interpretation.
-We develop the theory of complete lattices, fixpoint theorems, and Galois connections.
-These are the essential tools for understanding program analysis rigorously.
+We develop the theory of complete lattices, fixpoint theorems, and Galois connections --- the essential mathematical foundations for understanding program analysis rigorously.

 == Partial Orders and Lattices